This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 MY INSURER IS NOT TAKING INTO ACCOUNT ALL THE RELEVANT INFORMATION

-If you feel the insurer has it wrong, and the response from IDR is not satisfactory, you have very limited grounds to challenge that decision in the Financial Ombudsman Service Australia (FOS).
-You can only challenge where there is an error or misapplication of the premium.
+If you feel the insurer has it wrong, and the response from IDR is not satisfactory, you have very limited grounds to challenge that decision in the Australian Financial Complaints Authority (AFCA): You can only challenge where there is an error or misapplication of the premium.

 It is unlikely the insurer will allow you to see its flood maps, as this is generally sensitive commercial information that they want to keep confidential from their competitors.
 You would need evidence from other sources, like current flood maps, engineers, hydrologists or other experts as to the assessment of the risk of flood at your address.